- Department Introduction

 What are the special features and strengths of the Chemistry program?

-What strengths do the Chemistry faculty possess?
+What strengths do the Chemistry and Biochemistry faculty possess?

-The most important asset of the Department of Chemistry is its faculty.
+The most important asset of the Department of Chemistry and Biochemistry is its faculty.
 Faculty members are personally dedicated to providing excellent undergraduate teaching from a modern standpoint.
 They maintain a high level of professional competence by engaging in chemical research, by directing graduate degree programs, and by other professional activities.
 Members of the faculty have established nationally and internationally recognized research groups.
 Direct personal interaction between faculty members and chemistry majors is a significant component of the course of study.

 What are the career opportunities for a professional chemist or biochemist?